-This event is organised by Lauren Gawne, Ruth Gamble, Alex David and Gerald Roche.
+This event is organised by Lauren Gawne, Ruth Gamble, Alex Davis and Gerald Roche.

 Please note this seminar is for La Trobe academics with a research interest in the Himalayan region - please email La Trobe Asia should you wish to participate.

 Level 2, Borchardt Library, La Trobe University, 3086

 - 2018 Research Integrity Forum: Authorship and Ownership

 29th Jun 2018 2:30am

 - 10th Annual Spotlight on Hepatitis B: Leadership Towards Elimination

 - Gender Equality at La Trobe: Future Directions

 - Ovid: Rebel, Exile, Superstar Poet - 2000 years on